BODY DYSMORPHIC DISORDER (BDD)

 • Checking muscles or if one's hairline is receding (the single most common symptoms with men).

 Compulsive over-tanning and it's opposite--total avoidance of the sun--are symptoms of Body Dysmorphia treated by psychologist Dr. Steven Brodsky.

 Do you think you have BDD?
 Find out now.
 The good news is it's very treatable and you can be rid of it with the right kind of therapy.
-Treatment is also more affordable than ever.
+Treatment is also more affordable than ever (a lot less than plastic surgery!).
 Feel free to email a question to Dr. Brodsky for a free consultation within 24 hours.
 If you feel you're ready to get started, you can make an appointment online now or call 212-726-2390.
-Virtual teletherapy or in-person sessions are available nationwide in 34 states.
+You can book in-person appointments in Manhattan and northern New Jersey.
+Virtual teletherapy is available nationwide in 36 states for OCD from Atlanta, Georgia to Fairfield County, Connecticut.
 We're everywhere you are!